addgene/openbio/docs/setup.md

 You will use the Terminal application to run a script that installs everything you need.
 A few notes on the Terminal app:
 * The Terminal application can be launched by going to __Applications > Utilities__ and double clicking on Terminal.
 We suggest adding this application to your Dock.
 * In the procedure below, commands that you need to type in the terminal window are in `this font`.
-* While on the Terminal, you can use __TAB__ to complete a command after typing a few letters.
-Hit __ENTER__ to execute the command.
+* While on the Terminal, you can use TAB to complete a command after typing a few letters.
+Hit ENTER to execute the command.
 Use the Up arrow to get to the previous commands.

 ## Procedure
-1. [Download](https://github.com/addgene/openbio/archive/master.zip) the __addgene/openbio__ GitHub repository and move it to your Home folder (or [clone](https://github.com/addgene/openbio) it into your Home folder).
+1. [Download](https://github.com/addgene/openbio/archive/master.zip) the __addgene/openbio__ GitHub repository and move it to your Home folder.
-1. If you downloaded the repo, unzip it by double clicking on it.
+1. Unzip it by double clicking on it.
 The top-level folder is called `openbio-master`
 1. Launch the Terminal application and navigate to the setup folder:
     ```
     cd openbio-master/setup